Last Updated on April 7, 2025 by Analgesia team

 |

-How it can impact patients |
+How can it impact patients? |

 Patients are at an increased risk of institutionalization, repeat hospitalizations, and susceptibility to ill health events